culquichicon/culquichicon/README.md

   #

   Carlos is a PhD student in Epidemiology at the University of Washington's School of Public Health, and research assistant at the Fred Hutchinson Center.
-Interested in causal inference methods applied on observational studies and randomized trials under time-variant settings.
-Currently applying causal inference methods on a cluster-randomized trial addressing PrEP initiation in Kenya.

 ## Statistical and programming software